Eradication of dracunculiasis: 2023

 (ii) the records compiled by the national authorities, the quality of which can be determined during a field appraisal by an ICT.
 In general, the reliability of certification will depend on the amount of time that has elapsed since the last known human case or animal infection and on the sensitivity of active surveillance.

 2024

 In 2024, there were 15 human cases of Guinea worm.
 9 of the cases were in Chad and 6 were in South Sudan.
 Animal cases declined by 25% from 2023 to reach a total of 664 cases, primarily in Chad and Cameroon.

 2025

-As of September 2025, there have been 4 confirmed human cases of Guinea worm within 2025: 2 in South Sudan, 1 in Chad and 1 in Ethiopia.
+As of November 2025, there have been 10 confirmed human cases of Guinea worm in 2025: 2 in South Sudan, 4 in Chad and 4 in Ethiopia.
 There also have been more than 600 animal infections in Angola, Cameroon, Chad and Mali.